 Once again reaching the top 10 of the CCPI, Lithuania ranks sixth in the 2019 edition.
 The country is consistently rated high in all categories, performing especially well on renewables.
 Despite a sharply increasing trend in energy use per capita, Lithuania's current level and 2030 target are contributing to a high rank for the Energy Use category overall.
-Assessment by national experts results in a high rating regarding national policy efforts, however the country's international performance only receives a medium rank.
+Assessment by national experts results in a high rating regarding national policy efforts, however the country's international performance only receives a medium and the carbon intensity of new cars in the UK is rising as well.